snovakovic/js-flock/README.md

 ### last

-Get the last element of array.
-If condition is provided get the last element of the array that meets provided condition or undefined if no elements meets condition.
+Get the last element of an array.
+If condition is provided get the last element of an array that meets provided condition or undefined.

 ```javascript
 const last = require('js-flock/last');